addshore/mediawiki-docker-dev/README.md

 git clone https://gerrit.wikimedia.org/r/mediawiki/skins/Vector /srv/dev/git/gerrit/mediawiki/skins/Vector
 ```

+(You can clone your code to somewhere other than `/srv/dev/git/gerrit/mediawiki`.
+For example, `~/src/mediawiki` but you'll need to follow step 6 carefully.)

 #### 4) Run `composer install` for MediaWiki

 Either on your host machine or with Docker, inside the `/srv/dev/git/gerrit/mediawiki` directory: